RegardsOss/RegardsOss.github.io/_docs/development/regards/fem/api/feature-management-intro.md

 * HTTP REST API allows to submit creation requests (as `POST` HTTP requests), update requests (as `PATCH` HTTP requests) or deletion requests (as `DELETE` HTTP requests).

 ![Feature management architectural concepts](/assets/schemas/feature_management/architectural_concepts_fem.png)

+Under the hood, those reponsabilities are divided between two modules: `featureprovider` and `feature`. `featureprovider` is only responsible for handling data references extraction requests, that is extraction of information needed from physical files to create a data reference that is then handled by the `feature` module.

 API are documented in detail below.